Rise and Lead Fellowship

 Following on from this research project, with funding from City Bridge Foundation, we joined with Southeast and East Asian Centre, a community organisation providing support to people from Southeast and East Asia.

-Together we are running a 12-month training fellowship to create an employment pathway into the anti-trafficking advice sector for people with lived experience of human trafficking/modern slavery and migration.
+Together with Voice of Domestic Workers, we are running a 12-month training fellowship to create an employment pathway into the anti-trafficking advice sector for people with lived experience of human trafficking/modern slavery and migration.

 This exciting programme involves: